pitivi/pitivi/docs/QA_Scenarios.md

 1. Start with at least two clips in the timeline
 2. Click and drag the middle of one of the clips.
-   -   the trimming handles at the start and end of the clips should hilight as the mouse moves over them
+   -   the trimming handles at the start and end of the clips should highlight as the mouse moves over them
    -   the clip should move smoothly, even when vigorously scrubbed back and forth
    -   the viewer should not update during this operation **this will change when we support live previews**
    -   if thumbnails are enabled, they should appear properly even while the clip is being moved